ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/agenda.md

 !!! success

-    You have sucessfully completed the **Developer Intermediate** material
+    You have successfully completed the **Developer Intermediate** material
-    - You have become familar with IBM Cloud and Red Hat OpenShift
+    - You have become familiar with IBM Cloud and Red Hat OpenShift
     - You have deployed your first application with OpenShift 4.3
     - You have understood how monitor, access logs
     - Understand where your artifacts are being managed